-e.
-Definition of Primary and Secondary Outcomes/Endpoints
+D. Definition of Primary and Secondary Outcomes/Endpoints

-Generally, primary safety analyses will be based on time from baseline or 30 days after baseline until two months after patients first reached direct bilirubin levels $< 2\text{mg/dL}$.
-Baseline will be defined as information collected at the date that treatment starts for Omegaven[®] patients and on the date that patient reached bilirubin levels > 2 for soybean oil fat emulsion patients.
-Information on mortality and transplant will be collected during the whole treatment with Omegaven[®] and during the whole period for which we have data available in the Andorsky et al. dataset.
-Primary efficacy analysis will include time from baseline until the patient normalizes bilirubin (presents three consecutive direct bilirubin $\leq 2\text{ mg/dL}$ or a direct bilirubin $\leq 2\text{ mg/dL}$ and weaned from TPN).
-With exploratory purpose, we will also describe the curve of the several markers for the entire period that Andorsky et al. recorded data.
+Generally, primary safety analyses will be based on time from baseline or 30 days after baseline until two months after patients first reached direct bilirubin levels $< 2$ mg/dL.
+Baseline will be defined as information collected at the date that treatment starts for Omegaven® patients and on the date that patient reached bilirubin levels $> 2$ for soybean oil fat emulsion patients.
+Information on mortality and transplant will be collected during the whole treatment with Omegaven®.
+Primary efficacy analysis will include time from baseline until the patient normalizes bilirubin (presents three consecutive direct bilirubin $\leq 2$ mg/dL or a direct bilirubin $\leq 2$ mg/dL and weaned from TPN).